 MAYA OLIVA is an Italian choreographer and dancer with family roots in south of Italy, Poland, Venezuela, and Canada.
 She was born in Montréal, grew up in Firenze, and has lived in Milano, New York, Brussels, and is currently hopping between Firenze and Helsinki.

-She has performed her work in Italy, Belgium, France, Finland, Iceland, Czechia and various cities in India.
+She has performed her work in Italy, Belgium, France, Finland, Iceland, Czech Republic and various cities in India.

 Maya completed three years of studies at P.A.R.T.S.
 Brussels in 2016 and graduated with an MA in Choreography from the University of the Arts Helsinki in 2022.